 Key findings

-This paper shows how a simulation-based approach can be used to collapse costs or utility values from a larger to a smaller number of discrete states in a way which incorporates uncertainty at the intermediate stages.
+This paper shows how a simulation-based approach can be used to collapse utility values from a larger to a smaller number of discrete states in a way which incorporates uncertainty at the intermediate stages.
 This means that the estimates produced are replicable and involve a minimum of modeller assumptions being made.

-All that is required are the sample sizes and utility estimates of the uncollapsed states, and a belief about how the uncollapsed states map onto the collapsed states.
+All that is required are the sample sizes and utility estimates of the uncollapsed states, and a belief???
+A prior description or rule? about how the uncollapsed states map onto the collapsed states.

 Because of this, it is possible to make use of more recent and /or more pertinent data to inform the economic model than was previously possible using summary data alone.

+The question is why would I like to do that ie to reduce the number of Health states (ie collapse them) when I have information at a more detailed level ie the non-collapsed states ?

 The approach involves making a number of assumptions, but these assumptions are clearly stated and can be developed and improved upon where additional clinical and statistical data allow it.
 These are discussed in more detail in the implications for research section below.
 In the case studies provided the approach was shown to be able to make use of the same population to inform both the utility consequences of strokes, and the utility consequences of intracranial haemorrhages which may result from prescribing oral anticoagulants to try to present strokes, allowing a model based on such data some level of greater consistency.
 The approach can be applied to other similar situations, provided the right form of summary data exist, which report the frequency of patients in different states, as well as the utilities associated with each state.

 Possible mechanisms and explanations for the findings